richardcsuwandi/richardcsuwandi.github.io/_posts/2026-08-12-wm-discovery.md

 If you find this post useful, please cite it as:

 <div class="citation-box">
 Suwandi, R. C. (Aug 2026).
-World Models for Scientific Discovery.
-Posterior Update. https://richardcsuwandi.github.io/blog/2026/wm-discovery/.
+World Models for Scientific Discovery. https://richardcsuwandi.github.io/blog/2026/wm-discovery/.
 </div>

 Or in BibTeX format: